We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 Written parenting plan

-A parenting plan isn’t legally recognised under Australian family law either.
+A parenting plan isn’t legally recognised under the law either.
 However, it does offer a more concrete organisation.
 Even though it isn’t legally binding, treat it like a legal contract.
 If you agree to changes, make sure the plan is updated to incorporate them.

 Visitation

-Sole child custody doesn’t mean that one parent won’t see their child.
+Sole physical custody of a child doesn’t mean that one parent won’t see them.
 Visitation rights should be considered as giving a child the chance to develop a good relationship with both parents is important.
 The specifics of the arrangement depends on your circumstances.
 A parent may visit the child on a weekly basis, or during special occasions like birthdays or holidays.

 Decision-making